Elevation: 7,860 ft

-North Ridge/Northeast Spur (Descent), Class 2
+North Ridge/Northeast Spur, Class 2

-Same as for the South Ridge Route.
+Same as for the south ridge

 For a good perspective on this route, consult the USGS Mahogany Butte quadrangle.
-From the summit of Trout Creek Mountain, the route descends the North Ridge to Point 7478 then heads east to Point 7092 and, from there, follows the Northeast Spur directly down to its terminus at a small gully alongside the Phantom Falls Trail and Fall Creek.
+From the summit of Trout Creek Mountain, the route descends the north ridge to Point 7478 then heads east to Point 7092 and, from there, follows the northeast spur directly down to its terminus at a small gully alongside the Phantom Falls Trail and Fall Creek.
 If you see that visual, then you can follow the verbal description of this somewhat-complicated descent route more easily.